John Zimmer

-Early life
+Early life and education

 Zimmer grew up in Greenwich, Connecticut.
-In 2006, Zimmer graduated at Cornell University School of Hotel Administration where he was a member of Sigma Pi Fraternity.
+In 2006, Zimmer graduated from Cornell University School of Hotel Administration where he was a member of Sigma Pi fraternity, Mu chapter.
 After graduation, Zimmer worked as an analyst in real estate finance at Lehman Brothers in New York City.

 Zimmer left Lehman Brothers three months before it declared bankruptcy.
 In 2007, while Zimmer was working at Lehman Brothers, he and Logan Green founded Zimride, a ridesharing platform across college campuses.